GSA/digitalgov.gov/content/post/2014-07-29-deconstructing-public-prize-competitions-can-result-in-better-solutions.md

 date: 2014-07-29 10:07:10 -0400
 title: '&amp;#8220;Deconstructing&amp;#8221; Public Prize Competitions Can Result in Better Solutions'
-summary: 'When faced with a big, daunting problem to solve, it’shuman nature to try to tackle it by breaking it down into smaller parts and taking it &ldquo;one step at a time.&rdquo; The message from a recent DigitalGov University webinar on public prize competitions (AKA &lsquo;challenges&rsquo;) was that the government can often receive better solutions'
+summary: 'When faced with a big, daunting problem to solve, it’s human nature to try to tackle it by breaking it down into smaller parts and taking it &ldquo;one step at a time.&rdquo; The message from a recent DigitalGov University webinar on public prize competitions (AKA &lsquo;challenges&rsquo;) was that the government can often receive better solutions'
 authors: [tlowden]
 categories:
   - Challenges